dperique/termi-chat/README.md

 * I purposely ask you to press `<ENTER>` to send the message.
 This gives a final chance to see what you typed and how many tokens it will consume *before* sending it to the model.
 Remember OpenAI charges by the token and if your context is too big, some of it will be lost.
-You can type `cancel` if you don't want to send the text and that text will be removed from the context.
+You can type `cancel` if you don't want to send, and that text will be removed from the context.

 ### Suggested Workflow